 Yes, light roast coffee is usually less bitter than dark roast coffee.
 However, the type of coffee bean and the method of preparation can also play a role in perceived bitterness and acidity of your drink.
 That said, light roast coffee beans are great for cold brew.
-These coffee beans are also great for pour over method, but they are not quite ideal for French Press or espresso.
+These coffee beans are also great for pour over method but they are not quite ideal for French Press or espresso.
 If bitterness is a huge deal breaker, why not consider flavored coffee beans instead?

 No, a light roast coffee is not inherently healthier than a dark roast.
 While some studies have claimed that light roasts have more antioxidants than dark roasts coffee, (7), others have shown that dark roast coffees are better for reducing body weight and restoring red blood cell vitamin E and glutathione concentrations (8).
 In either case, effects are small, so you’re better off drinking a cup of coffee with delicious taste, which boosts your mental health.

 No, light roast coffee doesn’t have more caffeine than dark roasted coffee, though that is a common myth.
 The truth is that light roasted beans are simply denser.
 So if you measure by volume, rather than by weight, you will be brewing more coffee when you make a light roast, and thus getting more caffeine (9).